Learning Plan for Quick Mastery

 def slidingWindow(s: str):

-# in the window, which can vary depending on the
+# the window, which can vary depending on the scenario

-# frequency of elements in the window, I would
+# of elements in the window, I would use a map

 # If I want to record the sum of elements in the window, I could just use an int